What’s actually inside the bottle?

 Smelling salt crystals that have a super strong smell.

 What do they smell like?

 Smelling salts are chemically stuffed compounds (usually stuffed with ammonia) used to regain an alert state of mind and/or enhance performance.

 What do I use smelling salts for?

-Use it before preparing for a heavy lift PR or before you want to nail a trick you’ve been trying for a long time and are very close to.
-Also good for AMRAPs (As Many Reps As Possible).
-It’s also useful to help you get awake quickly when you are severely in need of sleep while driving, it’ll get you to that next stop that’s a few minutes away so you can pullover and nap.
-It’s also great as a party prank: revive someone who got knocked out or drank too much alcohol and passed out, or someone who you suspect is faking a faint spell to get attention.
-Finally, if for whatever reason you’re trying to get your mind off sex so you can continue working or get on with your day, this can distract you well enough to transition to another place, a cold shower, or the start of your next task to accomplish that.
+Use it before preparing for a heavy lift PR or before you want to nail a trick that you’re very close to accomplishing.
+Also good for AMRAP (As Many Reps As Possible) sets.
+It’s also useful to help you stay awake when you’re severely sleep-deprived while driving… just to last you until the next stop where you can pull over and nap.
+It’s also great as a party prank: revive someone who got knocked out, someone who drank too much alcohol and passed out, or someone who you suspect is faking a faint spell to get attention.
+Finally, if you’re trying to get your mind off sex so you can continue to focus on other things, this can distract you well enough to transition to another place, to a cold shower, or to the start of your next task to accomplish.

 How do I use smelling salts?